kylase/CircosAPI/os-x-installation-guide.md

 {% highlight bash %}
 $ curl -0 http://circos.ca/distribution/circos-0.63-4.tgz
 $ tar xvf circos-0.63-4.tgz
-$ ln -s circos-0.63-4/bin/circos /usr/local/bin/circos
+$ sudo ln -s circos-0.63-4/bin/circos /usr/local/bin/circos
 {% endhighlight %}

 Now when you type `circos` on your command line.
 You should see an error prompt by Circos, not `-bash: circos: command not found`.